crazyyanchao/n8n-nodes-jimengai/README.md

    - SecretAccessKey
    - Region

+   **Note**: You may not see "Connection tested successfully" during credential configuration.
+This is normal behavior.
+Authentication will be validated during actual API calls.

 6. Fill in parameters and start generating.

+7. **Async Task Processing**:
+   - For async interfaces (Text-to-Image 3.0/3.1, all video generation), task ID will be returned
+   - Use corresponding status query interfaces to periodically check task status
+   - Retrieve generated images or videos when tasks are completed

-7. Can be combined with other nodes (such as: OpenAI, Notion, Telegram, Drive, etc.) to build complete automation workflows.
+8. Can be combined with other nodes (such as: OpenAI, Notion, Telegram, Drive, etc.) to build complete automation workflows.

 ## Core Features

 ### ✨ Image Generation
-- **Text-to-Image 2.1**: Generate high-quality images from text descriptions
+- **Text-to-Image 2.1**: Generate high-quality images from text descriptions (synchronous)
-- **Text-to-Image 3.0**: Use Jimeng 3.0 model for text-to-image generation
+- **Text-to-Image 3.0**: Use Jimeng 3.0 model for text-to-image generation (asynchronous)
-- **Text-to-Image 3.1**: Use Jimeng 3.1 model for text-to-image generation
+- **Text-to-Image 3.1**: Use Jimeng 3.1 model for text-to-image generation (asynchronous)
-- **Image-to-Image 3.0**: Generate new images based on existing images and text prompts
+- **Image-to-Image 3.0**: Generate new images based on existing images and text prompts (asynchronous)
-- **Status Query**: Real-time query of image generation task status
+- **Result Query**: Text-to-Image 3.0 result query, Text-to-Image 3.1 result query, Image-to-Image 3.0 result query
 - **Multi-model Support**: jimeng-2.1, jimeng-3.0, jimeng-3.1
 - **Flexible Dimensions**: Support multiple aspect ratios (21:9, 16:9, 3:2, 4:3, 1:1, 3:4, 2:3, 9:16)
+- **Watermark Settings**: Support custom watermark text, position, transparency, etc.
+- **AIGC Metadata**: Support content producer, distributor and other metadata settings
 - **Async Processing**: Choose to wait for completion or process asynchronously

 ### 🎬 Video Generation